CupOfApplesauce/Mobile-Lovely-Injector/README.md

 The intial boot sequence after a new installation/update and changing the mod folder's content always results in a long boot time (sometimes upwards of 5 minutes in my experience).
 This is totally normal.
 As the phone is trying to patch everything together and create a cache.
 Each subsequent boot has a significantly faster boot time.
 Pretty much immediate.
 Even with all the mods installed.

 If you are experiencing an issue where you stare at a black screen for a while and it suddenly force closes, please use the mentioned Atlas and LowRes mods.
 Your device cannot handle the memory demands that the initial boot requires.
 For reference, I did this on my Galaxy S22 Ultra and Galaxy Tab S10.
 The mods are created to lighten the burden and make sure the game can actually complete that initial boot on my phone.
 My tablet did not require the memory mods, but they never hurt to have anyways.
-You can use the Atlas mod first before going for the lowres mod, but I've found that the lowres mod is the most impactful at significantly reducing your memory requirements (lowres cannot be run without atlas!).
+You can use each mod individually, but I find that they work best together.
 I know lowres sounds less than ideal, but I promise that on a mobile device, there is barely any noticeable change.
 If you notice one at all.

-If you're game boots to the main menu, CONGRATS!
+If your game boots to the main menu, CONGRATS!
 You are now finished and free to enjoy your modded Balatro Experience on the go!
 # Protecting Save Data and Changing the Game's Name
 If you already have an apk repack and wish to prevent that data from being overwritten, all you need to do is change a couple things in the AndroidManifest.xml!
 1. Locate "<Manifest" (Should be right on top) and change the package name from: package="com.unofficial.balatro" to something like package="com.unofficial.balatro.mli".
-This will change where your new Balatro writes it's save data.
+This will change where your new Balatro writes its save data.
 Technically, you're all set!
 The new Balatro will save somewhere else!
 If you'd like to change the name of the game so that it's visually distinct from your other copy, follow step 2.
 2. Inside AndroidManifest.xml, under "<application" and "<activity" change the two instances of "Balatro" to whatever you want!
 So long as they are the same.
 As an example, you could change both to "Balatro MLI".

 You're all set!
 # Some Caveats
 Being that I have used the most recent version of SMODS, there are some specific features of certain mods that don't work as intended.
-I have a small list here form my own personal testing.
+I have a small list here from my own personal testing.
 I'm sure the list will get bigger as more people play.
 None of these crash the game and the mods are otherwise fully content compatible.

 Cryptid:
-The boss blind, "The Tax", does not implement it's hand score limit.
+The boss blind, "The Tax", does not implement its hand score limit.
 It can be done in one hand.
 Giving a card the Global effect via the Code consumable does not function.
 The card gets the tag, but doesn't draw itself first at the beginning of blinds.

 Multiplayer: